In this session we'll explore ways of supporting ourselves holistically, becoming better equipped for whatever comes our way at work.

 We all face challenging times at work, as in most areas of our lives.
 We might be great at planning and mitigating risks, but at times there will be situations, people and external circumstances that knock us off course, stress us out or shake our confidence — many of them out of our control.
 But what is fully in our control, is how we respond to these events.
 Through awareness and practice we can train ourselves to think and react differently, changing the way we perceive challenges, and using these experiences to become stronger.

 Being resilient doesn’t mean challenges disappear, but it does mean that we cope better, learn from past experiences and build an internal stability to thrive in times of difficulty.
-In this three-hour workshop we'll explore different approaches for growing resilience, and share some proven tools and techniques to immediately put into practice.
+In this 90 minute workshop we'll explore different approaches for growing resilience, and share some tools and techniques to immediately put into practice.